victorcerutti/raspikid/README.md

 # How to configure (parents)
 1. Add movies to the movies directory (ex: BigBuckBunny.mp4)
-2. Reference the with a short code (used for the barcode) in movies.txt (ex: BUNNY)
+2. Reference them with a short code (used for the barcode) in movies.txt (ex: BUNNY)
 3. Generate the barcode with an online generator (ex: https://barcode.tec-it.com/en/Code128?data=BUNNY)
 4. Save and print the image.
 Be creative !
 5. Also print some simple PAUSE, STOP and SHUTDOWN barcode (TODO: provide them)